Minnesotan's virtual art museum in 'Animal Crossing' video game showcases real artists

 Much like the life simulation game "Sims", "Animal Crossing" hosts avatars living virtual lives, doing normal things like chores, dating, and traveling.
 This new iteration of the game dropped on March 26, just in time for the massive lockdown.

-It's become a massive hit among people bored out of their skulls, but for Maiuri, it's become "an artistic outlet."
+It's become a big hit among people bored out of their skulls, but for Maiuri, it's become "an artistic outlet."

 “I very quickly lost access to all of my art supplies, my studio space, so I kind of just gave in to the impulse to escape into this other world,” she said.
 “It was much more appealing than existing in this world.”